 HIIT Training 2.0

 This new technique is most effective and easiest to perform on an exercise bike, which just happens to be my weapon of choice for my HIIT workouts.
 You can adapt this method to sprinting or ellipticals as well, but I’ve always liked the exercise bike, because I can use it anytime right here at home (none of those “I don’t have time to drive to the gym excuses”!).

-As I said, this works wonders for anyone who can really keep up the intensity for a relatively short amount of time.
+As I said, this works wonders for anyone who can keep up the intensity for a relatively short time.
 Most HIIT sessions take only about 10-20 minutes; if you’re lasting longer than that, then you probably overlooked the “high intensity” portion of H.I.I.T.

 The only problem I was having, as my endurance increased and my intensity got higher and higher to keep up, during my high intensity intervals, I was topping out over 160-170RPM (rotations per minute).